fethca/nova-boop/README.md

 Before installing Nova Boop, ensure you have the following prerequisites met:

 - Node.js installed on your system
-- Yarn package manager installed
+- pnpm package manager installed
 - Access to a Redis instance
 - A Spotify playlist where tracks will be uploaded
 - A Spotify access token for the playlist (See the [Spotify access token](#get-a-spotify-access-token) section below for details)